laidbackware/vmware-lab-builder/README.md

     --env AVI_DEFAULT_PASSWORD=\"${AVI_DEFAULT_PASSWORD:-na}\" \
     --volume ${SOFTWARE_DIR}:/software_dir \
     --volume ${PWD}:/work \
-    laidbackware/vmware-lab-builder:v3 \
+    laidbackware/vmware-lab-builder:v5 \
     ansible-playbook"

+# This command is run inside the container, so point to the `/work` directory within the container.
 lab-builder /work/deploy.yml --extra-vars '@/work/var-examples/base-vsphere/minimal-opinionated.yml'
 ```

 ### Destroying
 To delete the nested lab use destroy.yml, which will delete all VMs from the parent vCenter.</br/>
-This requires the `lab-builder` alias is set from
+This requires the `lab-builder` alias is set from the [Deploying](#deploying)
 ```
 lab-builder /work/destroy.yml \
     --extra-vars '@/work/var-examples/base-vsphere/minimal-opinionated.yml'